How to Build User-Friendly ATS & Employee Onboarding Software

-Along those lines, we’ve identified the attribute of friendliness as key to our product strategy at HiringThing.
-Plenty of software is technically capable, reliable, fast, and extensible, yet still falls flat when an end-user sits down to use that software.
-Our goal is to make sure that our software is not only technically capable but also engages, informs, and delights our users.
+By deciding that friendliness should be the foundation our product strategy at HiringThing we made UX front-of-mind for all of us.
+Plenty of software is technically capable, reliable, fast, and feature-laden.
+Most still falls flat when an end-user sits down to use that software (think of the legacy software you still have to use).
+Our goal is to make sure that our software is not only technically capable but also provides our users with the best UX we can provide.

 So how do we do that?
 We’ve come up with a few key points that help guide our direction.